By: Edmund Lau, CFA

 Under this program, your Direct Subsidized and Unsubsidized Stafford loans, Direct PLUS loans, and Direct Consolidation Loans can be forgiven.
 To be forgiven you must make 120 “qualifying” payments on your student loans.

 Some important things to note:

 - Submit proof of employment from an approved non-profit or government institution at the time you apply for forgiveness (a link to it is here).
-We highly recommend mailing one in periodically to track your eligibility and payment progress.
+We highly recommend mailing one in every two to three months to track your eligibility and payment progress.
 This is especially true when you start working for a non-profit.
 This ensures you actually qualify for PSLF.
 Check out this article to see what happened to all those that ignored this basic advice.

 - Fully employed means your employer’s definition of “full-time” employment.
 It is restricted to an annual average of 30 hours per week.
 Those working multiple part-time jobs who work at least an average annual of 30 hours per week also qualify.

 - The 120 payments do not have to be made consecutively.
 Of course, it is in your best interests to finish them as soon as possible.

 - Payments must be made under one of the Federal Income Driven Repayment Plans (“IDR”) programs to qualify.
 This is the most critical item and one of the big reasons people have gotten denied for loan forgiveness.